AntoineFauque/build-apps-with-lwc/README.md

-# Ursus Park sample app and some Custom app in Lightning Web Components
+# Ursus Park sample app for Trailhead project and some Custom app in Lightning Web Components